Commercial Waste Collection

 New Waste Collection Agreement with Waste Management

-On July 27, 2022, the City Council approved a new waste collection agreement with Waste Management.
-Please visit the waste collection agreement page for additional information about the agreement and how it will affect your waste rates and services.
+On July 27, 2022, the City Council approved a new waste collection agreement with Waste Management (WM).
+Please visit the waste collection agreement page for additional information about the agreement.

 - Who provides commercial waste collection in Westlake Village?